 Bill: Yeah, I don’t wanna watch that movie.

-Bloody Nose, Empty Pockets screened at the Berlin International Film Festival.
+Bloody Nose, Empty Pockets screened at the Berlin International Film Festival and is now available digitally.

 This interview has been edited and condensed for clarity.